GMOD/jbrowse-components/website/docs/urlparams.md

 Example

-`&nav=`
+`&nav=false`

-Turns of the navigation bar of the linear genome view
+Turns off the navigation bar of the linear genome view

 ### &tracks=